 How Elton John’s Legend Was Cemented by an Early Live Album

 Elton John released his debut album Empty Sky in 1969, though it didn't appear in the U.S. until 1975.
 Instead, his self-titled second album quickly took flight stateside thanks to the success of "Your Song" and classics like "Take Me to the Pilot."

 John made his American concert debut in the summer of 1970, and in October he released his third album in less than two years, Tumbleweed Connection.
 By year's end, he was back in the States for more shows, one of which would be the setting for his first live LP, 11-17-70.

-On Nov.
-17, John gave a performance with drummer Nigel Olsson and bassist Dee Murray at A&R Recording Studios in New York City.
+John gave the performance on Nov.
+17, 1970, with drummer Nigel Olsson and bassist Dee Murray at A&R Recording Studios in New York City.
 The show was set up as a promotion for his new LP, and was broadcast live on WABC-FM.

 It also served as a document of the first chapter in John's long career.
 His live band at the time was made up of only three members, even though his records included many more musicians.
 This show marked the end of the live-trio era, since guitarist Davey Johnstone would soon join the band.

 "UNI is fucked up, so I've been told, but ... they really worked for us in the States 'til it got to be too much, and I told them to fuck off," John said in a 1970 interview with the Guardian.
 "When you say fuck off in the States, they listen.
 But hey, they're introducing you to Quincy Jones as the new British superstar, and it takes three days for it to sink in: That was Quincy Jones."